-The firmware is composed out of the Boot-up software (BOS), the Resource Management System (RMS) and the Flash Loader (FL).
+The firmware is composed out of the Boot-up software (BOS), the Resource Management System (RMS), the Flash Loader (FL) and the RFI supporting functions.
 The BOS applies the essential configuration, internal testing and the start-up.
 The RMS implements a low level application interface (API) to the Smartcard Embedded Software and provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions.
 The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the manufacturing process and also at user premises - if ordered.